CarBar/git-demo/README.md

 Push the branch to **remote**, along with necessary commits and objects.
 If the branch does not exist on the remote you will be presented with a command to create the remote branch and push the local branch to the new remote branch.

 ![git push new branch](img/git-push-new-branch.png?raw=true "git push new branch")

+### git pull

+Fetch remote copy of current branch and immediately apply commits on the remote into the local copy.